 State law limits investments in various securities to certain levels of risk issued by nationally recognized statistical rating organizations.
-It is the System's policy to comply with state law as regards to security ratings.
-The LAIF also complies with those limitations prescribed by State Law.
-The LAIF is unrated by such statistical rating organizations.
+It is the System's policy to comply with state law in regards to security ratings.
+LAIF & CAMP also comply with those limitations prescribed by State Law.
+LAIF & CAMP are unrated by such statistical rating organizations.